Mark Pfeifle: Career

 From 1997 to 2001, Pfeifle helped lay the groundwork to elect Bush, by serving as deputy communications director at the Republican National Committee.
 From 2001 to 2004, as communication director and press secretary for Interior Secretary Gale Norton, Pfeifle created messages to pass energy and conservation legislation and the administration’s Healthy Forest Initiative.
-While at Interior, his official duties were quickly turned upside-down, when he experienced the violence of September 11 first-hand as one of the first communication advisors sent to Ground Zero in New York City.
+While at Interior, he was one of the first communication advisors sent to Ground Zero in New York City following September 11 attacks.

-Pfeifle took a second leave from Interior to become communications director for the 2004 Republican National Convention -- an event resulting in underwhelming returns.
+Pfeifle took a second leave from Interior to become communications director for the 2004 Republican National Convention.
 The convention produced 3400 TV, print, radio and Internet interviews.
-The event had modest success, with a powerful online operation that attracted more than 40 million web visitors and the first-ever “Bloggers’ Corner” for web journalists.
-Recognizing the importance of Hispanic outreach, he started the first-ever daily Spanish-language press briefings at a national convention.
+The event had modest success, with an online operation that attracted more than 40 million web visitors and the first-ever “Bloggers’ Corner” for web journalists, as well as the first-ever daily Spanish-language press briefings at a national convention.

-In 2005, Pfeifle directed the Social Security Information Center at the U.S. Department of Treasury, leading the communication effort for the president’s arduous attempt to fix the Social Security system.
-Later that year, Pfeifle was assigned to the White House to focus on communication strategy for the Global War on Terror.
-He also was called shortly after for a short tour as a senior communications advisor for Defense Secretary Robert Gates.
+In 2005, Pfeifle directed the Social Security Information Center at the U.S. Department of Treasury, leading the communication effort for the president’s Social Security reforms.
+Later that year, Pfeifle was assigned to the White House to focus on communication strategy for the war on terror and a short tour as a senior communications advisor for Defense Secretary Robert Gates.

 Pfeifle was the principal interagency coordinator for national security outreach and communication strategy from 2007 to the end of the George W. Bush administration.
-Pfeifle led the successful communication effort to promote Bush’s Iraq War troop surge of 2007, including a month-long stint in Baghdad.
+Pfeifle led the effort to promote Bush’s Iraq War troop surge of 2007, including a month-long stint in Baghdad.
 He worked on international communication initiatives to de-legitimize al Qaeda, to stop Iran from enriching uranium, to denuclearize North Korea, to achieve fair and free trade agreements and to advocate the causes of freedom, liberty and human rights to those suffering under brutal dictatorships.